wpennell/community-tools/community.md

 - Hiring managers **will** ask you for your stackexchange & github accounts!
 (Careers 2.0)

-GIT & Github
+git & Github
 ============
-- git is a distributed revision control system.  git-scm.com
+- git is a distributed revision control system
-- GitHub github.com is a web-based hosting service for projects that use the Git revision control system.
+- GitHub is a web-based hosting service for projects that use the Git revision control system.
-- download and install git git-scm.com/download
 - Create a login on GitHub (requires ssh key)
 - Fork me!
 Fork any repository you are interested in
 - Work on your local copy from either your desktop or the web